 If we had to pick one Cycladic Island to be the ultimate destination for families then we would definitely choose Naxos.
 This beautiful island features everything a family could ever want on their dream holiday.

-Even during the height of the holiday season Naxos maintains its Cycladic colour and its family-friendly feel.
+Even during the height of the holiday season Naxos maintains its Cycladic color and its family-friendly feel.

 Endless sandy beaches, sparkling blue waters, delicious food, a rich ancient heritage, and breathtaking villages make for an unforgettable experience for parents and children alike.